Certificate in Classical Protestantism

 – Three Latin courses (Intro to Theological Latin I, II, and III, unless you have prior Latin experience) OR three assorted electives: 6 credits total

 – (Optional) Residential Discipleship Week at Davenant House for one-on-one mentoring and directed study.

 The full cost of the program for full-time students is just $4,834, including full room and board at the 2-week Residential Intensive course.

 Full-time or Part-Time?

 Full-time basis at Davenant Hall is considered at least four courses per term (with five courses per term on average being required to complete the Certificate in one year).
-Full-time students pay only $199 per course, a rate that represents a 33% discount from what part-time students pay for for-credit courses.
-Full-time students can also pay $995 per term in advance, or $275 per month spread over the course of the year.
+Full-time students pay only $199 per course ($349 for language courses), a rate that represents a 33% discount from what part-time students pay for for-credit courses.
+Full-time students can also pay $1145 per term in advance, or $300 per month spread over the course of the year.

-Alternately, if you are enrolled at Davenant Hall as a degree-seeking student, you can simply participate on a part-time basis, purchasing courses at $299 per course, and applying these credits to your degree, so long as you fulfill all degree requirements within five years of matriculation.
+Alternately, if you are enrolled at Davenant Hall as a degree-seeking student, you can simply participate on a part-time basis, purchasing courses at $299 per course ($499 for language courses), and applying these credits to your degree, so long as you fulfill all degree requirements within five years of matriculation.

 Davenant Foundations Core Courses

-All students enrolled in the Certificate program must complete the first three Davenant Foundations Core courses, as well as one Summer Residential Intensive courses at Davenant House.
+All students enrolled in the Certificate program must complete the below courses:

 Natural Law and Scriptural Authority: